-Students are not officially registered unless their account balance is current.
+Students are not officially registered unless their account balance is current as authorized by the Business Office of the College.
 Tuition may be paid in several ways, including, but not limited to, payment in full according to the tuition schedule and through financial aid.
 The Financial Aid Office can provide a detailed explanation of payment methods and plans.

-Tuition payments may be paid through the on-line student portal via PayPal.
-Payments may also be made by mail with a certified or cashier's check, with a money order, MasterCard, Visa, American Express or with a personal check.
-Checks are to be made payable to Cogswell College.
+Tuition payments may be paid by credit card through the on-line student portal, over the phone, or via individual Pay Pal account by sending payment to paypal@cogswell.edu and referencing the students first and last name.
+Visa, MasterCard, American Express, and Discover cards are accepted.
+Payments may also be made by personal check, money order, or cashiers' check made payable to Cogswell College.

 All payments should be sent to:

-Student Accounts Office Cogswell College 191 Baypointe Parkway San Jose, CA 95134
+Cogswell Polytechnical College Business Office 191 Baypointe Parkway San Jose, CA 95134